ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

    <log>/some/path/to/workflow.log</log>

-A cycle string may be specified here, instead.
+A cycle string may be specified here instead.

 .. code-block:: yaml